oxid-eshop-gpl/oxvm_eshop/README.md

 ## Dependencies

-This dev env assumes you have
+This developement environment assumes you have

 - `docker` up and running
 - a recent version of `docker-compose` installed